how is rain measured

 Calibration is key for all rain – measuring tools.
 Uncalibrated gauges give wrong readings.
 The design of a rain gauge is important.

 A narrow opening can get blocked.
-A bad design might not measure rainfall well in different amounts.
+A bad design might not measure rainfall rate well in different amounts.
 For radar and satellite methods, the quality of sensors, calibration, and algorithms can impact accuracy.

 Why Accurate Measurement Matters